tutmryan/vo-dev-api/docs/infrastructure/manual-steps.md

   - set `LIMITED_ACCESS_CLIENT_SECRET` variable in the relevant GitHub environment
 - add the following application permissions from `Verified Orchestration Internal` API
   - VerifiableCredential.LimitedAccess
+- grant admin consent for the added permissions

 ## Create an app registration for Verified ID callback token generation